showuon/resilient-python-examples/django-custom-threat-service/README.md

 Once you have confirmed that the service works, it needs to be deployed into an environment that supports adding ssl and basic authentication if desired.
 More importantly, the test django server does not support `Transfer-Encoding: chunked`; therefore, we host python inside a web server that supports it.

-There are many ways to host Python in process pooled environments, one example is `uwsgi` - The following is an example of how to run the service using uwsgi:
+There are many ways to host Python in process pooled environments, one example is `uwsgi` - The following is 2 examples of how to run the service using uwsgi.
+It's import to note that thes paths will change depending on your local environment :

 ```
 /home/users/username/.virtualenvs/CustomThreadService/bin/uwsgi --http :8000 \